 - i.
-Context where proposals appropriately respond to the positive elements of local character, ecology, history, culture and heritage;..." - 8.15 The boundaries along the western side of Old Street mostly consist of mature hedgerows, planting and low fences.
+Context where proposals appropriately respond to the positive elements of local character, ecology, history, culture and heritage;..." - 8.17 The boundaries along the western side of Old Street mostly consist of mature hedgerows, planting and low fences.
 The property to the north of the site has removed planting along the eastern boundary, and erected a low picket fence, however, other properties have maintained planting alongside other boundary treatments.
 The character of the western side of Old Street is of a rural lane which reflects its countryside designation on the edge of the urban settlement area.
 Meanwhile, properties sited on the eastern side of Old Street sit within the urban settlement and display characteristics of a residential estate.
-The eastern side of the street is more urbanised, and many properties have open frontages with hardsurfaced driveways and relatively sparse boundary treatment. - 8.16 The removal of the planting at the application site, and creation of a hard standing driveway will have a harmful urbanising effect on the more rural character of the western side of the road.
-The proposed dropped kerb and opening in the planting along the eastern boundary is not considered to respond to the positive elements of local character, despite the proposal to plant of native shrubs either end of the eastern boundary.
-Therefore, the development is contrary to Policy D1.
+The eastern side of the street is more urbanised, and many properties have open frontages with hardsurfaced driveways and relatively sparse boundary treatment.

-- 8.17 In summary, the removal of the planting and creation of the dropped kerb to allow vehicular access to a hardstanding area at the front of the property does not respond positively to the local character of the area, and the visibility to the south of the site is significantly reduced, and cannot meet the required visibility splays, therefore, the vehicular access would be detrimental to highway safety.
-Officers acknowledge comments supporting the additional off road parking, however, the property already benefits from a garage and off road parking to the rear of the property, providing adequate off road parking. - 8.18 Having carefully considered all the relevant planning matters, Officers consider the proposal contrary to the policies of the adopted Local Plan and recommend that planning permission be refused.
+- 8.18 The removal of the mature planting at the application site, and creation of a hard standing driveway will have a harmful urbanising effect on the more rural character of the western side of the road.
+The proposed dropped kerb and opening in the planting along the eastern boundary is not considered to respond to the positive elements of local character, despite the proposal to plant native shrubs at the southern end of the front boundary.
+Furthermore, the harmful urbanising effect would be exaggerated if the hedgerow to the south of the property is removed to improve visibility for the proposed access.
+Therefore, the development is contrary to Policy D1. - 8.19 In summary, Officers have previously set out a recommendation to refuse planning permission when this application was reported to the committee in December last year.
+The removal of the planting and creation of the dropped kerb to allow vehicular access to a hardstanding area at the front of the property does not respond positively to the local character of the area, and the visibility to the south of the site is significantly reduced, and cannot meet the required visibility splays, therefore, the vehicular access would be detrimental to highway safety.
+The amendments made to the proposals to reduce the number of parking spaces, move the access point slightly north and introduce some more replacement planting along the frontage do not overcome these issues.
+Officers acknowledge comments supporting the additional off road parking, however, the property already benefits from a garage and off road parking to the rear of the property, providing adequate off road parking. - 8.20 Having carefully considered all the relevant planning matters, Officers consider the proposal contrary to the policies of the adopted Local Plan and recommend that planning permission be refused.